-1 Subject Property: The 15 Warren Street property y is a Som erville Housing A Authority proper ty with an existin g 100 foot high building with a 113 foot high penthouse.
-At this time, r 10 teleco mmunication carr iers are using th e roof of this bu uilding.
+1. Subject Property: The 15 Warren Avenue property is a Somerville Housing Authority property with an existing 100 foot high building with a 113 foot high penthouse.
+At this time, no telecommunication carriers are using the roof of this building.

-- 2. Proposal: three (3) panel antennas, façade mount four (4) two-foot wireless backhaul dish antennas, and add one GPS antenna on the roof of the structure along with associated equipment and cabling.
-The applicant is proposing equipment that will be façade mounted on the penthouse, as well as a GPS antenna that will be above the penthouse height.
-Associated equipment will be located on the roof next to the penthouse. - 3.
+- 2. Proposal: The Applicant is proposing three (3) panel antennas, to façade mount four (4) two-foot wireless backhaul dish antennas, and to add one GPS antenna on the roof of the structure along with associated equipment and cabling.
+Each panel antenna identified on the plan includes two panels per sector for a total of size panels with RRH mounted below the panels.
+Four small backhaul dishes are also included.
+The Applicant is proposing equipment that will be façade mounted on the penthouse, and the antennas are painted to match the penthouse behind.
+The dishes are also mounted below the roof of the penthouse, while the GPS antenna will be above the penthouse height.
+Associated equipment will be located on the roof next to the penthouse.
+A narrow cable tray sits atop the penthouse. - 3.
 Nature of Application: Under SZO §7.11.15.3 establishment of a wireless communications facility requires a Special Permit approval.
 Furthermore, §7.11.15.3 does not allow for a installation of wireless communication equipment in the RA zoning district.
-While the ZBA typically would not entertain use variances, the applicant has indicated, and City's Law Department have agreed that the federal case of Nextel Communications of the Mid-Atlantic, Inc. v.
+While the ZBA typically would not entertain use variances, the Applicant has indicated, and City's Law Department have agreed that the federal case of Nextel Communications of the Mid-Atlantic, Inc. v.
 Town of Wayland, 231 F. Supp.
 2d 396 (D. Mass.
-2002). - 4.
-Surrounding Neighborhood: The surrounding neighborhood is mainly residential single, two and three family homes.
+2002) allows Massachusetts communities that otherwise reject use variances to hear cases for antennas under the Telecommunications Act of 1996. - 4.
+Surrounding Neighborhood: The surrounding neighborhood is mainly residential single-, two-, and three-family homes.
 The Union Square commercial district is at the base of Warren Avenue. - 5.
-Green Building Practices: None indicated.
+Green Building Practices: None indicated. - 6.
+Comments:

-6. Comments: